 A "hold" on your student record can prevent you from registering for classes or getting a copy of your transcript (among other things).
 A hold means there is some kind of problem that requires your attention.
-To see if you have a hold, follow the instructions to view your Registration Status (see page 3).
+To see if you have a hold, follow the instructions to view your Registration Status (see page 5).

 Some departments require that their students meet with an academic advisor before registering each term.
-If you are in one of those departments, a hold is placed on your record until you meet with your advisor.
+If you are in one of those departments you will not be able to register until after you meet with your advisor.
 A hold might also be placed for incomplete health center forms or financial aid documents, unpaid fees, or the like.
 The Registrar's Office, the Student Financial Services Office, and the Medical Clinic are the three offices that most commonly attach holds to student records.
 Only the department that placed the hold can remove it, so you must contact the department that placed the hold.
 If you are unsure which office to contact regarding a hold, please contact the Registrar's Office.